KosSinus8246/SW_1_n_2_layers/readme.md

-Here's some RSW codes that i need to correct (it works but some functions aren't implemented correctly)
+Here's some RSW codes that i need to update (it works but some functions aren't implemented correctly)